13rac1/goldmark-wikilink/README.md

 # goldmark-wikilink

-goldmark-embed is an extension for the [goldmark][goldmark] library that extends Markdown to support `[[title]]` [Wikilink][help-link] style links with a new AST type and HTML Renderer.
+goldmark-wikilink is an extension for the [goldmark][goldmark] library that extends Markdown to support `[[title]]` [Wikilink][help-link] style links with a new AST type and HTML Renderer.